 Noble metal-free bimetal-based electrocatalysts have shown high efficiency for water oxidation.
 Ni and/or Co in these electrocatalysts are essential to provide a conductive, high-surface area and chemically stable host.
 However, the necessity of Ni or Co limits the scope of low-cost electrocatalysts.
 Herein, we report a hierarchical hollow FeV composite, which is Ni and Co-free and highly efficient for electrocatalytic water oxidation with low overpotential 390 mV (10 mA cm-2 catalytic current density), low Tafel slope of 36.7 mV dec-1 and a considerable durability.
 This work provides a novel and efficient catalyst, and greatly expands the scope of low-cost Fe-based electrocatalysts for water splitting without need of Ni or Co (K. Fan et al, Angew.
 Chem.
 Int.
 Ed.
-2017, in press).
+2017, 56, 3289-3293).

 43. Re-investigation of Cobalt porphyrin for Electrochemical Water Oxidation on FTO Surface: Formation of CoOx as Active Species